+2.2.2 Site Design

-2.2.2 Site Design: Wherever possible, large buildings should fit into the existing topography and vegetation, and should not require dramatic grade changes around their perimeter.
+Wherever possible, large buildings should fit into the existing topography and vegetation, and should not require dramatic grade changes around their perimeter.
 Landscaping, site walls, pedestrian amenities and existing trees can be effective in reducing the apparent scale of large buildings.

-FINDING: These elements have been incorporated into the design of the building.
 2.2.3 Architectural Details

-Large structures should have the same degree of detailing found in well-designed smaller and medium sized buildings along the Route 1 corridor.
+Large structures should have the same degree of detailing found in well-designed smaller and medium sized buildings along the Route 100 corridor.
 Architectural details can be used to reduce the scale and uniformity of large buildings.
 Elements such as colonnades, pilasters, gable ends, awnings, display windows and appropriately positioned light fixtures can be effective means of achieving a human scale.